BrnCPrz/python/README.md

 # Python
-A variaty of Python scripts
+A variety of Python scripts